NbAiLab/notram/README_draft.md

 # Models
 Currently the following models are available.
+Trained on a larger corpus.
 | Name  |  Description | Download/Demo|
 | -------- |  -----| -----:|
 | nb-bert-base | The original model based on the same structure as [BERT Cased multilingual model](https://github.com/google-research/bert/blob/master/multilingual.md).
 It is trained on The Colossal Norwegian Corpus v1.  | [INFO](https://huggingface.co/NbAiLab/nb-bert-base)|